JablonskiJakubb/Personal-projects/README.md

 a collection of my own projects done outside of school
 ## Navigation
 ### you can access the...
-- you can access the Journal via URL: https://jakub-jablonski-my-journal.netlify.app
+- Journal via this URL: https://jakub-jablonski-my-journal.netlify.app
-- you can access the Bussiness card via URL:
+- Bussiness card via this URL: